FUERTEVENTURA - THIRD EYE CHAKRA

 Sara, my host, came to pick me up at the airport.
 She said she had a strong positive feeling about me coming and was excited to meet me after our exchange of emails.
 In the car toward her house, I was unusually open and talkative for a first meeting.
 I am normally the observer and listener but this time I was the talker.
 She took the wrong turn at the roundabout twice, and seemed a bit nervous.
 It turned out fast that we had a lot in common including our basic values, interest in mindfulness, recycling, trust, acceptance and love; our belief and experience in our strength, wisdom, and feelings, and in the spiritual laws like the Law of Attraction, synchronicity, meditation, energy healing.
 We experienced similar difficulties with birth experience, blocked nose (Lol, yes!), family dynamic we grew up in and mother-daughter relationship (There’s a beautiful post on “mother wound” which both Sara and I could relate to, check this link if you're interested: www.womboflight.com).

 Maybe we are from the same soul family that she recognised when I got in touch with her.
-I couldn’t help thinking on what was the message here with our meeting?
+I couldn’t help thinking about what was the message here with our meeting?